Biomedical Informatics and Data Science (NLM)

 The NLM application instructions section below includes links to the application forms and the mentor recommendation forms.

-Please pay close attention to the NLM Curriculum Plan section below when preparing your application.
+Please pay close attention to the NLM Curriculum Plan section below when preparing your application; both PhD students and postdocs have a required curriculum.

 For any questions not answered by the information on this web page, please contact the administrator of the NLM Training Program, Melissa Glueck at glueck@rice.edu.